 Collecting Public Transport Data in Gauteng: One of Africa’s Largest Urban Regions

 South Africa’s Gauteng province contains an urban conglomeration made up of the municipalities of Johannesburg, Tshwane and Ekurhuleni.
 Home to nearly 13 million people, it is one of the largest urbanised regions in Africa.
-We collected 44,000kms of data from the city’s informally run public transport network, offering access to organisations looking to gain value from locally relevant information.
+We first collected 44,000kms of data from the city’s informally run public transport network in 2017, offering access to organisations looking to gain value from locally relevant information.

 Extending deep into the peripheries of this sprawling city region, informally run public transport serves parts of Gauteng the formal network currently doesn’t reach.
 South Africa’s ubiquitous white minibus taxis address the demand for mobility created by the distance between people’s homes and the economic hubs they work in, something which remains a dominant post-apartheid spatial influence.

 Access to data is inconsistent across public transport modes.
 Formal services are often fully or partially digitalised, sharing timetables, fare information, and journey planning services with passengers.
 Access to reliable data about informally run modes, however, is lacking.
 The province’s 2,800 routes serve millions of people, most of whom rely on their personal knowledge of the system, word of mouth, or the occasional signboard to work out where they are going.
 Individuals and businesses looking to benefit from contextual and locally relevant information find that data from the city’s major mobility network is unavailable.